rancher/docs/content/rancher/v2.x/en/cluster-admin/cluster-autoscaler/amazon/_index.md

             memory: 1024Mi
 ```

-Once test deployment is prepared, deploy it in the k8s cluster default namespace (Rancher UI can be used instead):
+Once the test deployment is prepared, deploy it in the Kubernetes cluster default namespace (Rancher UI can be used instead):

 ```
 kubectl -n default apply -f test-deployment.yaml
 ```

-### Checking scale
+### Checking Scale

-Once k8s resources got exhausted, cluster-scaler should scale up worker nodes where schedule failed pods.
-It should be scaling up until up until all pods became scheduled.
-You should see new nodes on ASG and on k8s cluster.
-Check logs on "kube-system" cluster-autoscaler pod.
+Once the Kubernetes resources got exhausted, cluster-autoscaler should scale up worker nodes where pods failed to be scheduled.
+It should scale up until up until all pods became scheduled.
+You should see the new nodes on the ASG and on the Kubernetes cluster.
+Check the logs on the `kube-system` cluster-autoscaler pod.

 Once scale up is checked, let check for scale down.
-To do it, lets reduce the replica number on test deployment until you release enought k8s cluster resource to scale down.
-You should see disappear nodes on ASG and on k8s cluster.
-Check logs on "kube-system" cluster-autoscaler pod.
+To do it, reduce the replica number on the test deployment until you release enough Kubernetes cluster resources to scale down.
+You should see nodes disappear on the ASG and on the Kubernetes cluster.
+Check the logs on the `kube-system` cluster-autoscaler pod.